Sippy Cup 101

 I just… can’t.

 If your infant is ready to start drinking water, breast milk, or formula out of something other than a bottle, trainer cups are the perfect place to start.
 (Read about transitioning from a bottle to a sippy cup here.)

-Some parents skip directly to a “strawed” sippy cup or one of the newer 360 or “rimless” cups.
-From there, most end up using regular “spouted” sippy cups, which hold more liquid and allow your bigger kid to drink a little faster.
-These can also be packed into lunch boxes without spilling.
+And of course many folks use regular “spouted” sippy cups, which hold more liquid, allow your bigger kid to drink a little faster, and can also be packed into lunch boxes without spilling.

 If you can transition to a regular cup sooner rather than later (translation: if you can cope with spillage better than I can), more power to ya.
 Truth is, most parents use some form of sippy cup through preschool.

 One other tip — please do not expect your baby to pick up a cup and start drinking exclusively from it from Day One — it might take months.

 Per Dr. Alan Greene, my go-to feeding guy:

 “At mealtime, put some water in the cup and show your baby how to maneuver it to her mouth.
 A midday meal is [again] usually best.
 The cup will be little more than a toy for several weeks, but eventually most kids will drink down the water you put in.
 When they do this, it’s time to put something else in the cup or to begin giving it at other meals.
 It often takes about 6 months before all drinking is done with a cup – and the bedtime feeding is usually the last to switch.
 A good goal is that when whole milk is introduced at one year, it is in a cup, not a bottle.